bdoguin/full-stack-nanodegree-vm/vagrant/tournament/README.md

 Download Virtual Box: https://www.virtualbox.org/wiki/Downloads

 #### Vagrant
 Vagrant is the software that configures the VM and lets you share files between your host computer and the VM's filesystem.
-Install the version for your operating system.
-Windows Note: The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
+Install the version for your operating system. **Windows Note:** The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
 Be sure to allow this.
 Download Vagrant: https://www.vagrantup.com/downloads.html

 ### Use Git/Github to fetch the VM Configuration

-Windows: Use the Git Bash program (installed with Git) to get a Unix-style terminal.
-Make sure to run as administrator.
-Other systems: Use your favorite terminal program.
+**Windows:** Use the Git Bash program (installed with Git) to get a Unix-style terminal.
+Make sure to run as administrator. **Other systems:** Use your favorite terminal program.

 1. Go here: https://github.com/bdoguin/full-stack-nanodegree-vm
-2. Fork the repository (Click Fork in the top-right corner)
+2. Fork the repository (Click **Fork** in the top-right corner)
 3. Now we want to clone the newly forked repository to your computer.
 We will want to use the HTTPS method of cloning.
-Click Clone or download and then the clipboard icon to copy the repo's path.
+Click **Clone or download** and then the **clipboard icon** to copy the repo's path.
-4. Then from the terminal, run: git clone PASTE_PATH_TO_REPO_HERE swisstournament
+4. Then from the terminal, run: `git clone PASTE_PATH_TO_REPO_HERE fullstack`

 This will give you a directory named swisstournament.
 Note: you will want to paste the path you copied from step 3 into PASTE_PATH_TO_REPO_HERE.